 Part 3: Scriptures of the Faith

-Self-Attestation & Conciousness (4/8/18) - what the New Testament authors thought they were doing when they were writing.
+Self-Attestation & Conciousness (4/8/18) - What did New Testament authors think they were doing when they were writing?

-The Troublesome Books of Scripture (4/22/18) - a survey of why certain books had a hard time getting included in the New Testament canon.
+The Troublesome Books of Scripture (4/22/18) - Which books had a hard time getting included in the New Testament canon?

 First of all, much of the literature, characters, and history of the earliest church is shrouded in mystery.
 The statements made in this study will often bounce between the consensus views, the tradional views, and in some cases the critical views.
 Our goal is to acheive an understanding of our religion in a compelling format.
 Not all comments will be properly nuanced or referenced since to do so would bury the listener in minutia.

 Secondly, this is a Sunday School class and our recordings are intended for those who missed our discussion.
 Our preaching ministry is the formal stance and voice of our church while Sunday School is a family discussion that might not always be perfectly right or might be somehow less suitable for all situations.
 It should be listened to with that in mind.